Transisioin Elevated Logo

 Postsecondary Transition Padlets

-The Postsecondary Transition Specialists at Utah State Board of Education ( USBE) have created numerous Padlets with information, recordings, effective practices, and other resources to support educators in their work with students with disabilities.
-Topics cover a wide array of topics in postsecondary transition.
+The Postsecondary Transition Specialists at Utah State Board of Education (USBE) have created numerous Padlets with information, recordings, effective practices, and other resources to support educators in their work with students with disabilities.
+Padlets cover a wide array of topics in postsecondary transition.

 View Index of Padlets